All Episodes

 That's why we're all elected by our districts.

-You know, we don't all just, you know, we all we don't just get chosen by by the speaker or by the leader of your party.
+You know, we don't all just, you know, we don't just get chosen by the speaker or by the leader of your party.

 The voters send us here.

-So already we have members who are bringing their ideas to the table about what are the different ways we can deal with um having to challenge deal with the debt ceiling.
+So already we have members who are bringing their ideas to the table about what are the different ways we can deal with having to challenge, deal with the debt ceiling.

-What are gonna be the spending provisions we're gonna try wanna have as a part of that?
+What are going to be the spending provisions we're going to want to have as a part of that?

-Are we gonna want border security to be a part of that?
+Are we going to want border security to be a part of that?

-All those discussions they're having now, that's a great thing for our conference because it's it is gonna come, and I think that that level of dialogue between the members is really gonna help us solidify, stay together and accomplish some things for the people who sent us uh from all over the country.
+And I think that that level of dialogue between the members is really going to help us solidify, stay together, and accomplish some things for the people who sent us from all over the country.

-All right, quick break, we'll come back more with Congressman uh Byron Donalds of Florida, uh friend of the program.
+We'll come back more with Congressman Byron Donalds of Florida, friend of the program.

-Uh then your calls coming up 800-941 Sean, our number, if you want to join us as we continue.
+Then your call's coming up, 800-941-Sean, our number, if you want to join us as we continue.

 America needs Hannity now more than ever.